fukuharayoshitaka/led_device_driver-N16C1106/README.md

-# led_devicce_driver_2
+# led_devicce_driver
-Device driver for separately shining two LEDs.
+A device driver that turns on or off two LEDs.

 ## Demonstration
 -https://youtu.be/JznLMOIqXDE